When Your Sleep Apnea Requires Surgery

 Sleep apnea is more complicated than just a bothersome snore.

 It can be a life-threatening condition with serious consequences if untreated.
 These can include heart attack, stroke, or an irregular heartbeat.
-More commonly, it can cause troublesome sleeping problems.
+More commonly, it can cause sleeping problems.
 Like anyone missing out on a good night’s rest, patients with sleep apnea may become tired and irritable during the day.

 Sleep apnea occurs, not surprisingly, during sleep when the upper airway is obstructed by excess tissue, large tonsils, or a large tongue.
 The position of the jaw may also contribute.
 Essentially, the body blocks itself from breathing comfortably.

 In the serious cases of sleep apnea, a patient may experience up to 30 “apneas” (a temporary stop in breathing) over a 7-hour sleep period.
-In the most severe cases, apneas lasting 60 to 90 seconds could occur hundreds of time a night.
+In the most severe cases, apneas lasting 60 to 90 seconds could occur hundreds of times a night.

 The National Sleep Foundation predicts that 18 million adults suffer from sleep apnea, as well as between 2 to 3 percent of children.

 There are a handful of common remedies for sleep apnea, including therapy.

 For patients with moderate sleep apnea, doctors oftentimes administer a Positive Airway Pressure Device.
 This is a machine with a mask that goes over the mouth that supplies air.
 Some patients also use oral appliance therapy, which involves a device similar to mouth guards.

 However, for those suffering from the most extreme cases of sleep apnea, oral therapy doesn’t work.
 As many as 30 to 40 percent of patients see no benefit from therapy.
 For them, surgery may be their next choice.